Dynamical Archetype Analysis: Autonomous Computation: Architectures

 \subsection{Neural Ordinary Differential Equations (Neural ODEs)}

-\citep{chen2018neural,massaroli2020dissecting} A Neural Ordinary Differential Equation (Neural ODE) is a continuous-time model where the evolution of a system is governed by an ordinary differential equation (ODE) with a neural network defining the dynamics.
+Neural Ordinary Differential Equations (Neural ODEs) \citep{chen2018neural,massaroli2020nodes} are being increasingly adopted in computational and systems neuroscience, showing improved performance compared to current approaches \citep{kim2021inferring,geenjaar2023learning,sedler2023expressive,elgazzar2024universal,rubanova2019latent,coelho2024enhancing}.
+Beyond their empirical success, Neural ODEs are universal approximators of dynamical systems: recent results establish $\varepsilon$-$\delta$ closeness over the infinite-time horizon $[0,\infty)$ for multistable systems, limit cycles, and normally hyperbolic continuous attractors \citep{Sagodi2026b}.
+A Neural ODE is a continuous-time model where the evolution of a system is governed by an ordinary differential equation (ODE) with a neural network defining the dynamics.
 Specifically, let \( x(t) \in \mathbb{R}^d \) be the state of the system at time \( t \).
 The evolution of \( x(t) \) is described by the differential equation:

 where \( f_\Theta(x(t), t) \) is a Multi-Layer Perceptor (MLP) parameterized by \( \Theta \).
 The solution to this equation is solved with \texttt{torchdiffeq}'s \texttt{odeint}, with initial condition \( x(0) = x_0 \), for $t\in[0,1]$\citep{torchdiffeq}.
 The inverse is acquired by integrating in reverse time i.e. $t\in[1,0]$.